 Quotes and Anecdotes Highlighting Munger’s View on Compound Interest

-Munger once used an analogy to demonstrate the power of compound interest: “If you took our top fifteen decisions out, we’d have a pretty average record.
+Munger once used an analogy to demonstrate the power of a small number of exceptional decisions: “If you took our top fifteen decisions out, we’d have a pretty average record.
 It wasn’t hyperactivity, but a hell of a lot of patience.
 You stuck to your principles and when opportunities came along, you pounced on them with vigor.”
+To my eyes, that is the anti-finance-bro lesson hiding in plain sight.
+The edge was not maximum motion.
+It was selective aggression surrounded by a giant moat of inactivity.

 The Role of Compound Interest in Berkshire Hathaway’s Success

 It’s worth noting that Munger and Buffett didn’t achieve their success overnight.
-It was the result of years of disciplined investing and the power of compound interest.
+It was the result of years of disciplined investing, operating execution, cultural consistency, and the power of compound interest.
 As Munger puts it, “It’s waiting that helps you as an investor, and a lot of people just can’t stand to wait.”
+That sentence feels almost too simple.
+But honestly, that is probably why it works.
+Waiting is not intellectually glamorous.
+It is just brutally hard.

 How Compound Interest Aligns with Munger’s Strategy of Long-Term Investing

 Compound interest is at the core of Munger’s long-term investment strategy.
-The idea is simple: buy high-quality businesses and hold onto them for a long time, allowing compound interest to increase your wealth.
+The idea is simple: buy high-quality businesses and hold onto them for a long time, allowing reinvested earnings, internal compounding, and business economics to increase value.

-The connection between compound interest and Munger’s investment philosophy illustrates why he often urges investors to have patience.
-For compound interest to work its magic, it needs time.
-And as Munger aptly puts it, “The big money is not in the buying or selling, but in the waiting.”
+The connection between compound interest and Munger’s investment philosophy illustrates why he often urged patience.
+For compound interest to work, it needs time.
+And as Munger is often quoted as saying, “The big money is not in the buying or selling, but in the waiting.”
+The sentence is useful even if it is easy to misuse.
+Waiting only helps when the thing being held is still worth waiting for.

 source: Dividend Data on YouTube